How Publishing Works

-Logged-in content managers and site admins can view all unpublished content, but content authors can only view their own unpublished content.
+Logged-in content managers and site admins can view all unpublished content, but users with only the "content author" role can only view their own unpublished content.
 When viewing unpublished content directly, some themes may display a different background color for the content region to help indicate that the page is not published.

 By default, all content that is created has the "published" checkbox checked on the content entry form:

 Uncheck this checkbox if you want to work on drafts of the content before publishing it.

 Content authors do not have access to this checkbox.
 All of their newly added content is set to unpublished by default and a user with a higher role like content manager or site admin must publish it.

 Content can also be bulk published or unpublished using the content dashboard.